 Jeff: Improving Greendale take more than ideas, Annie.
 It takes time, gasoline, matches ...

-- Old Shame: Jeff's audition tape for the 1997 series of Real World Seattle.
+- Old Shame: In-Universe, Jeff's audition tape for the 1997 series of Real World Seattle is this to him.

 - Once for Yes, Twice for No: Abed uses this with Special Agent Vohlers.